qureai/qureai.github.io/_posts/2017-09-08-building-visualisations.md

 Interpretability of deep learning models is very much an active area of research and it becomes an even more crucial part of solutions in medical imaging.

-In this post, I'll be giving a brief overview of the different perturbation based techniques for deep learning based classification models along with their pros & cons.

 The prevalent visualization methods can be broadly classified into 2 categories:

 1. Perturbation based visualizations
 2. Backpropagation based visualizations

-We would be discussing perturbation based visualisations and their pitfalls in the current post and backpropagation based visualisations  would be followed up in the next part of the series.
+In this post, I'll be giving a brief overview of the different perturbation based techniques for deep learning based classification models and their drawbacks.
+We would be following up with backpropagation based visualisations methods in the next part of the series.

 <p align="center">
     <img src="/assets/images/visualisation/xray.png" alt="Annotated_x">